Shine–Dalgarno sequence

-The Shine–Dalgarno (SD) sequence is a ribosomal binding site in bacterial and archaeal messenger RNA, generally located around 8 bases upstream of the start codon AUG.
+The Shine–Dalgarno (SD) sequence is, sometimes partially, part of a ribosomal binding site in bacterial and archaeal messenger RNA.
+It is generally located around 8 bases upstream of the start codon AUG.
 The RNA sequence helps recruit the ribosome to the messenger RNA (mRNA) to initiate protein synthesis by aligning the ribosome with the start codon.
 Once recruited, tRNA may add amino acids in sequence as dictated by the codons, moving downstream from the translational start site.